SpongePowered/SpongeDocs/source/about/faq.rst

 For Server Owners
 =================

-I am a server owner!
-How will switching to Sponge affect my server?
+I Am a Server Owner!
+How Will Switching to Sponge Affect My Server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will need to download Sponge and place it into the mods folder.
 The server can then be started like any other Forge server.